cscart/docs/en/user_guide/users/vendors/vendor_registration_flow.rst

             * The "Approval of newly-created vendors" setting in the addon is set to *"Required for all vendors"*.
             * The "Review new vendors before granting access to the admin panel" setting on the *Settings → Vendors* page is disabled.

 Scenario 3.
-Approval for Access to Admin Panel And Storefront
+Approval for Access to Admin Panel and Storefront
 =============================================================

 .. list-table::